-These one-inch diameter PVC wells will be designated MW-5 6 & 7 to augment the existing well network wells (MW-1, 2, 3a & 4a which were previously constructed and sampled).
+The one-inch diameter off-site PVC wells will be designated to augment the existing well network wells (MW-1, 2, 3a & 4a which were previously constructed and sampled).
 The wells will be installed using 0.010-inch slotted (10 slot) pre-pack well screens manufactured by Geoprobe.
-The wells will have 5-7 foot screens set at the bedrock interface.
-Each well will be constructed to industry standards and will be fitted with a bolt-down curb box.
-The locations of the proposed and pre-existing microwells are included on Figure 2.
+The wells will have 10-foot screens set at the bedrock interface.
+Each well will be constructed to industry standards and will be fitted with a bolt-down curb box or stand pipe (depending upon location).

 Each of the wells will be developed using a perastaltic pump.
-After the installation of the wells is completed, the elevations of the top of the well casings will be surveyed by a NYS-Licensed Surveyor to the nearest 0.01 of a foot.
+After the installation of the wells is completed, the elevations of the top of the well casings will be surveyed by a NYS-Licensed

+Surveyor to the nearest 0.01 of a foot.
 The depth to water will be measured and a water table elevation contour map will be prepared.

-Approximately one to two weeks after the installation of the wells is completed, we will return to sample the three newly installed wells along with the four pre-existing wells.
+Approximately one to two weeks after the installation of the wells is completed, we will return to sample the two newly installed off-site wells along with the four pre-existing on-site wells.
 A volume of at least three times the volume of the well will be removed from each well using a low flow rate perastaltic pump.
 A sample of the groundwater will then be collected directly from the pump discharge using laboratory-issued 40 mil vials.
 Water samples from each well will be analyzed for halogenated VOCs using U.S.EPA method 8260c and NYSDEC ASP category B deliverables.
 During this sampling the following samples will be collected for QA/AC purposes in accordance with Table Q-1 in the attached Quality Assurance Project Plan (QAPP): 1 trip blank, 1 field blank, 1 duplicate sample, 1 matrix spike and 1 matrix spike duplicate.